Certificate of Origin - Process, Fees, Types & How to Get Obtain it

 Preferential Certificate of origin

 Preferential Certificates of origin indicate the existence of a free trade agreement or reduced tariffs between countries.
-For example, exports between SAFTA countries of India-UAE trade agreement.
+For example, exports between SAFTA Registration countries of India-UAE trade agreement.

 pu seperater

-Documents required for Certificate of origin
+Documents Required for Certificate of Origin

 These are the list of documents required to procure certificates of origin for respective free trade agreements.